mre/mre.github.io.v2/blog/2017-obsolete.md

 In December 2015 I was looking for static analysis tools to integrate into [trivago](https://www.trivago.com)'s CI process.
 The idea was to detect typical programming mistakes automatically.
-That's quite a common thing and there are lots of helpful tools out there which fit the bill.
+That's quite a common thing, and there are lots of helpful tools out there which fit the bill.

 So I looked for a list of tools...

 To my surprise, [the only list I found was on Wikipedia](https://en.wikipedia.org/wiki/List_of_tools_for_static_code_analysis) &mdash; and it was outdated.
 There was no such project on Github, where most modern static analysis tools were hosted.

-Without thinking too much about it, I opened up my editor and wrote down a few tools I found through my initial research.
+Without overthinking it, I opened up my editor and wrote down a few tools I found through my initial research.
 After that, I pushed the list to Github.

 I called the project [Awesome Static Analysis](https://github.com/mre/awesome-static-analysis/).

-Fast forward two years, and the list has grown quite a bit.
+Fast forward two years and the list has grown quite a bit.
-So far, it has 75 contributors, 277 forks and received over 2000 stars.
+So far, it had 75 contributors, 277 forks and received over 2000 stars.
 (Thanks for all the support!)

 Around 1000 unique visitors find the list every week.
-Not much by any means, but I feel obliged to keep it up-to-date because it has become an important source of information for many people.
+Not much by any means, but I feel obliged to keep it up-to-date because it has become an essential source of information for many people.

 It now lists around 300 tools for static analysis.
 Everything from Ada to TypeScript is on there.
 What I find particularly motivating is, that now the authors themselves create pull requests to add their tools!